boyter/cs/README.md

 active bugs

-search for // crashes
-search for java does not display file with ȺȾjava html seems to have space in front of all results
+search for java does not display file with ȺȾjava html seems to have space in front of all results search for time.sleep seems to highlight TimestampN as well as time.sleep search for $ cs ß and observe too much highlighted

-$ cs ſecret

-seems to match over the end of the string for some reason

-"ten thousand a year"

-interesting bug where nothing is displayed

 # bboyter @ SurfaceBook2 in ~/Go/src/bitbucket.org/ on git:master x [11:28:56]
 $ cs javascript